poezio/poezio/doc/source/usage.rst

 Dataforms tab
 ~~~~~~~~~~~~~

-This tab lets you view a form receive from a remote entity, edit the values and
+This tab lets you view a form received from a remote entity, edit the values and
 send everything back.
-It is mostly used to configure MUCs with the :term:`/configure`
+It is mostly used to configure MUCs with the
-command but can actually be used for almost anything.
+:term:`/configure` command but can actually be used for almost anything.

 .. figure:: ./images/data_forms.png
     :alt: The dataform tab